 The highest recorded accumulations since records were collated in 1981-82 are:

 *The resort saw snow on 96 days out of the 136 days of the season.
 The biggest one-day snowfall was 38 cm (15 inches).

 Such results however are not surprising considering the historical snowfall consistency the mountain is renowned for.

 The snowfall and snow base records from the last 38 seasons illustrate why the mountain is called Big White and reinforces why this ski resort, near Kelowna, BC, Canada, has earned such an enviable reputation for reliable champagne powder snow, every season.

-While the result for this last season has been outstanding, records over the last 5 years, last 10 years and right across the last 30+ years demonstrate Big White turns on great snowfall with a high degree of certainty year in year out.
-Few other snow resorts enjoy such a high level of snow reliability.
+While the result for this last season has been outstanding, records over the last 5 years, last 10 years and right across the last 30+ years demonstrate Big White Ski Resort turns on great snowfall with a high degree of certainty year in year out.
+Few other ski resorts enjoy such a high level of snow reliability.

 Big White Ski Resort is always a reliable snow bet for international skiers, especially those that have to plan well ahead to secure air travel.